 We provide our funding partners with regularly updated species and sites information, and undertake surveys of local wildlife sites.

 We hold over 3.25 million wildlife records of flora and fauna in Buckinghamshire and Milton Keynes plus information about local sites such as Local Wildlife Sites and Local Geological Sites, Milton Keynes Wildlife Corridors and Road Verge Nature Reserves.
 We also hold data on NERC Act S41 Habitats of Principal Importance and other important conservation areas such as Biodiversity Opportunity Areas.
 If you want data outside our area, use the ALERC Find your LERC page.

 We collect this data from skilled volunteer recorders, the general public, professionals working for wildlife charities (BBOWT and RSPB), professionals working for government agencies (the Environment Agency and local authorities) and ecological consultants.

-BMERC staff are Julia Carey, Claudia Bernardini, Fiona Everingham, Rhiannon Flemming, Neil Fletcher and Emma Foster.
+BMERC staff are Julia Carey, Claudia Bernardini, Fiona Everingham, Mark Rodgers and Matt Sharp.